Code-m1ner/MLS4-easyapp/README.md

 ![index_google_lighthouse](documentation_assets/images/index_google_lighthouse.png)

-### Menu page
+### All Products page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
 Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
-Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Book now button | When clicking the book now button on the page, the browser redirects to the booking page. | PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Shop Now button | When clicking the shop now button on the page, the browser redirects to all product's page. | PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS

 ![menu_google_lighthouse](documentation_assets/images/menu_google_lighthouse.png)